Deon Davids

-Deon Horace Davids is an international award-winning high-performance rugby coach.
+Deon Horace Davids is an international award-winning high-performance rugby union coach.
 Born 11 February 1968 in Victoria West, South Africa, he grew up and completed his schooling in the Overberg town of Bredasdorp.
 Davids is an alumnus of the University of the Western Cape with a BA Honours in Human Movement Studies and a Higher Diploma in Education.

-He is a South African rugby union coach, with more than 34 years' experience coaching at every level of the game from school to varsity, club, super rugby and international test rugby.
+He is a South African rugby union coach, with more than 34 years' experience coaching at every level of the game from school to varsity, club, super rugby union and international test rugby union.
 He is currently Assistant Coach for the World Champion Springboks, fulfilling the technical role of Forwards Coach.
 Prior to this, he was the head coach of the Pro14 franchise before being selected as Assistant Springboks in 2020.

 Playing career

 Taking his first steps into the world of sport as a youngster, Deon dabbled in multiple sports including Cricket, Tennis, Table Tennis and Athletics.
 Davids’ rugby playing career goes as far back as his primary school days where he played in different positions from wing to flank forward and eventually scrumhalf.
 Excelling in the position of scrumhalf, he earned a call up to participate in Boland Primary school trials.

 Due to the political climate of the day, Davids missed out on playing rugby during High School.
 Upon enrolling as a student at UWC and taking up residence in the university hostels, Davids was earmarked as the Lock for the Hostel 2 rugby team for the orientation week because of his physical stature.
 He was then selected for the Human Movement studies First Year Team; this would lead to his introduction to UWC Club Rugby.